veith4f/go-straight/README.md

 - binary releases for all platforms using [goreleaser](https://goreleaser.com/)
 - [Makefile](https://www.gnu.org/software/make/) with streamlined operations

+## Prerequisites
+- Docker
+- docker-compose
+- git
+- go

 ## Getting started
+Go straight itself is created with Go straight.
+Therefore this repository serves as an example of the structure it will set up.
+Its `Makefile` provides streamlined operations.
 ```makefile
 embed:
 	@if [ -f /.dockerenv ] || ( [ -f /proc/self/cgroup ] && grep -qE 'docker|containerd' /proc/self/cgroup ); then \